Birkat Hachama: The solar calendar

 The last day of the Julian calendar was Thursday, 4 October 1582 and this was followed by the first day of the Gregorian calendar, Friday, 15 October.
-Thus, while the halachic vernal equinox occurred on March 25 until 1582, in 1583 it occurred on April 4 of the new Gregorian Calendar.
-However, the Jewish calendar was in no need of such a modification, and remained uninfluenced by it.
-As a result, the halachic vernal equinox has been shifting slightly forward in the Gregorian year ever since 1582.
+Thus, while the halachic vernal equinox occurred on March 25 until 1582, in 1583 it occurred on April 4 in countries that had accepted the new Gregorian Calendar.
+Nevertheless, other counties did not accept the Gregorian calendar right away; English accepted it on 1752, and some Eastern Orthodox churches continue to use the Julian calendar to this day.

+For establishing the dates of the Jewish calendar, an algorithm is used that is more accurate than the Julian calendar, although not quite as accurate as the Gregorian calendar.
+However, since the computations of the seasons was something that the Sages wanted everyone to understand, they used the less accurate computation identical to the Julian calendar.
+Thus, the Jewish calendar was not modified.
+As a result, the halachic vernal equinox has been shifting slightly forward in the Gregorian every century.